 and Cooksey, G.

-Serial microfluidic cytometry with inertial and hydrodynamic flow focusing, 24th International Conference on Miniaturized Systems for Chemistry and Life Sciences, Palm Springs, CA, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=930476
+Serial microfluidic cytometry with inertial and hydrodynamic flow focusing, 24th International Conference on Miniaturized Systems for Chemistry and Life Sciences, Palm Springs, CA, US, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=930476